17-1-SKKU-OSS/011A/about/index.md

 - **SeoYeon Choi**

    Translate the caffe2 Docs tutorial into Korean.
-Management Static Page and Wiki
+Management Static Page and Wiki.